the 2025 guide made by locals for

 But Transylvania’s true beauty lies in its famous countryside and rural areas, in traditional villages where the simple way of life of locals, their sense of community, and hospitality will capture your soul instantly.
 Add to the mix picturesque landscapes and quiet village life you've got yourself a perfect holiday in Romania to disconnect and wind down far from the business of city life.

 Besides the delicious food (all with home-grown ingredients!), there are some interesting things to do in Maramures such as visiting the Ethnographic Museum, the Merry Cemetery of Sapanta or the famous UNESCO Wooden Churches.
-Going on a ride on the Mocanita Steam Train is a favorite too!
-To visit this region, another must see sight of Transylvania, it's best to start from Cluj-Napoca and have min.
-2-3 days.

-10. Transylvanian food and wine - a must try!
+10. Transylvanian food and wine - a must-try!

 The whole region is naturally blessed with fertile lands and sun-bathed hills.
 With its mix of cultures and rural traditions of farming and self-sustainability, Transylvania has a reputation for its delicious food and wines.
 Much of Romanian traditional food and products come from the region and they're famous and preferred even by locals.

-For years, locals have had a clear preference for homemade, organic produce from small, local producers - which makes food in the region truly delicious!
 Sibiu has several restaurants known for this (check our Sibiu attractions guide for more) and on day trips our guides will take you to family households and small guesthouses where locals will cook for you!

 A wine tasting trip in Transylvania